muSpectre/muGrid/_sources/GettingStarted.rst.txt

 Getting help and reporting bugs
 *******************************

-*µ*\Grid is under active development and the documentation is may be spotty.
+*µ*\Grid is under active development and the documentation may be spotty.
 If you run into trouble, please contact us by opening an `issue
 <https://github.com/muSpectre/muGrid/issues>`_ and someone will answer as
 soon as possible.
 You can also check the API :ref:`reference`.

 Contribute
 **********